Factor II deficiency

-You can control blood loss by getting infusions of fresh or frozen plasma or concentrates of clotting factors into the blood.
-If a lack of vitamin K is causing the disorder, you can take vitamin K by mouth, through injections under the skin, or through a vein (intravenously).
+Bleeding can be controlled by getting intravenous (IV) infusions of plasma or concentrates of clotting factors.
+If you lack vitamin K, you can take this vitamin by mouth, through injections under the skin, or through a vein (intravenously).

-If it is caused by liver disease, the outcome depends on how well your liver problem can be treated.
-Taking vitamin K will treat vitamin K deficiency.
+The outlook for acquired factor II deficiency depends on the cause.
+If it is caused by liver disease, the outcome depends on how well your liver disease can be treated.
+Taking vitamin K supplements will treat vitamin K deficiency.

-Go to the emergency room or call the local emergency number (such as 911) if you have unexplained or long-term blood loss or if you can't control the bleeding.
+Get emergency treatment right away if you have unexplained or long-term blood loss, or if you cannot control the bleeding.

-Genetic counseling may be helpful for disorders that start at birth (congenital).
+There is no known prevention for inherited factor II deficiency.
 When a lack of vitamin K is the cause, using vitamin K can help.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.